Recruiting & Hiring During a Recession

 In light of the long-term global health crisis of COVID-19 and the accompanying economic uncertainty, many economists and analysts predicted a recession could be imminent.
 The continuing cycles of new COVID variants make the future unpredictable and wreak havoc on the US economy.

 A recession is bound to happen at some point because that is the nature of business cycles.
-It is worth it for staffing firm owners to consider what a possible recession means for staffing, how to weather the storm, and what can be done to prepare.
+It is worth it for staffing agency owners to consider what a possible recession means for staffing, how to weather the storm, and what can be done to prepare.

 How the last recession affected the job market